ensemble-ai/exercise-1-command-pattern-KathyLiu20/PeerReview-Exercise1-MacPeng.md

 #### Style Guide Infractions ####
 From my point of view, everything about style is good.
 #### Style Guide Exemplars ####
 The programmer follows the correct coding style and also provides comments which makes the reviewers understand what does the code do.
+You strictly follow the .Net code style.
 ## Best Practices ##
 The best attempt in this exercise is the idea of making an enemy to push the captain to jump or the captain will lose points.
 I think this is more likely a real world game.